Index · Directives systemd 257

 Units can be aliased (have an alternative name), by creating a symlink from the new name to the existing name in one of the unit search paths.
 For example, systemd-networkd.service has the alias dbus-org.freedesktop.network1.service, created during installation as a symlink, so when systemd is asked through D-Bus to load dbus-org.freedesktop.network1.service, it'll load systemd-networkd.service.
 As another example, default.target — the default system target started at boot — is commonly aliased to either multi-user.target or graphical.target to select what is started by default.
 Alias names may be used in commands like disable, start, stop, status, and similar, and in all unit dependency directives, including Wants=, Requires=, Before=, After=.
 Aliases cannot be used with the preset command.

 Unit files may specify aliases through the Alias= directive in the [Install] section.
 When the unit is enabled, symlinks will be created for those names, and removed when the unit is disabled.
-For example, reboot.target specifies Alias=ctrl-alt-del.target, so when enabled, the symlink /etc/systemd/system/ctrl-alt-del.service pointing to the reboot.target file will be created, and when Ctrl+Alt+Del is invoked, systemd will look for the ctrl-alt-del.service and execute reboot.service. systemd does not look at the [Install] section at all during normal operation, so any directives in that section only have an effect through the symlinks created during enablement.
+For example, reboot.target specifies Alias=ctrl-alt-del.target, so when enabled, the symlink /etc/systemd/system/ctrl-alt-del.target pointing to the reboot.target file will be created, and when Ctrl+Alt+Del is invoked, systemd will look for ctrl-alt-del.target, follow the symlink to reboot.target, and execute reboot.service as part of that target. systemd does not look at the [Install] section at all during normal operation, so any directives in that section only have an effect through the symlinks created during enablement.

 Along with a unit file foo.service, a "drop-in" directory foo.service.d/ may exist.
 All files with the suffix ".conf" from this directory will be merged in the alphanumeric order and parsed after the main unit file itself has been parsed.
 This is useful to alter or add configuration settings for a unit, without having to modify unit files.
 Each drop-in file must contain appropriate section headers.
 For instantiated units, this logic will first look for the instance ".d/" subdirectory (e.g. "foo@bar.service.d/") and read its ".conf" files, followed by the template ".d/" subdirectory (e.g. "foo@.service.d/") and the ".conf" files there.
 Moreover for unit names containing dashes ("-"), the set of directories generated by repeatedly truncating the unit name after all dashes is searched too.
 Specifically, for a unit name foo-bar-baz.service not only the regular drop-in directory foo-bar-baz.service.d/ is searched but also both foo-bar-.service.d/ and foo-.service.d/.
 This is useful for defining common drop-ins for a set of related units, whose names begin with a common prefix.
 This scheme is particularly useful for mount, automount and slice units, whose systematic naming structure is built around dashes as component separators.
 Note that equally named drop-in files further down the prefix hierarchy override those further up, i.e. foo-bar-.service.d/10-override.conf overrides foo-.service.d/10-override.conf.